AC Cars: AC (Acedes) Ltd.

-Production of cars restarted in 1947 with the 2-Litre, using the 1991 cc engine from the 16.
+Production restarted in 1947 with the 2-Litre, using the 1991 cc engine from the 16.
 The 2-Litre used an updated version of the pre-war, underslung chassis, fitted with the AC straight-six engine and traditional ash-framed and aluminium-panelled coachwork, available in saloon or convertible versions.

 They also built an aluminium-bodied three-wheeled microcar, the Petite, as well as "Bag Boy" golf carts (with independent suspension to the two wheels).

 In 1953, the firm began production of the AC Ace, based on a lightweight chassis designed by John Tojeiro and hand built aluminium body designed and built by Eric George Gray with the venerable Weller-designed 2-Litre engine.

 For 1954, a new aluminium-bodied closed coupe was unveiled at Earls Court, the AC Aceca, pronounced A-seek-a.
-It was only slightly heavier than the convertible Ace, and because of better aerodynamics was actually slightly faster (128 mph top speed).
+It was only slightly heavier than the convertible Ace, and because of better aerodynamics was also slightly faster (128 mph top speed).

-Today, Acecas are popular at historic racing events.
-Arch McNeill, a factory Morgan racer from the 1940s, 1950s and 1960s told fellow Texan and Aceca owner Glenn Barnett that "the Morgan team spent two years campaigning to beat the factory AC Acecas and finally did in the late 1950s".
-Though more valuable than comparable AC or Shelby replicas, the Aceca is still a bargain when compared to a Shelby CSX Cobra, while maintaining similar performance.

 There was a demand from some customers for a larger four-seater car, for whom AC produced the Greyhound.
 This was built on a stretched Ace chassis with coil suspension all around and a 2.2-litre Bristol engine.